When I was considering making the switch to raw dog food, I felt as if I were going around in circles.

 That’s okay!
 Many consider it a modern and convenient option for raw feeders.
 This is the twenty-first century, and homemade raw diets are not practical for everyone.

 There’s one more thing, however.
-While most raw dog food is not processed, premade raw dog food may undergo some processing.
+While most raw dog food is not processed, premade raw dog food brands may undergo some processing.

 Here’s the deal: